-In 2021, the Company and subsidiaries sources of funds were mostly from loans and short-term loans from banks / financial institutions which served as short-term working capital between period relating to the gold bars trading and the securities trading.
-The Company and subsidiaries have no outstanding loans with financial institutions as of year-end 2021.
+In 2022, the Company and subsidiaries sources of funds were mostly from loans and short-term loans from banks / financial institutions which served as short-term working capital between period relating the securities trading.
+The Company and subsidiaries have no outstanding loans with financial institutions as of year-end 2022.